 5. Details

 Detail shots are really useful for infusing pretty imagery throughout your website and social media feed.
-Detail shots showcase and explain specific elements of your work and products.
+Cloese up imagery showcases and explain specific elements of your work and products.
 By isolating and zooming in on the details, you’re able to focus your message and direct the viewer’s attention to what’s important.

 In a digitally driven world where we’re inundated with visuals, we’re drawn to detail images perhaps for the simplicity and clarity they bring.

 Detail shots are a useful addition to your image content library.
-Props, parts of your workspace and products make perfect detail images to your content strategy.
+Props, parts of your workspace, and specific features of your products make perfect detail images to your content strategy.

-Where to Use It: Detail shots work well for your “Services” page and also make great social posts where you want to direct focus and engage your followers in conversation.
+Where to Use It: Detail shots work well for your “Services” page and also make great social posts where you want to direct focus and engage your followers in conversation particularly about craftsmanship and conscientiousness.

 If there are key shots you want, ask your photographer to take those using both landscape and portrait orientations.